y-games-hello/ultimate-base-project-docs/Documentation/manual/services/factory.md

 ---

-## 🔄 Integration with Other Services

-FactoryService comes with a built-in processor:

-### `UpdaterPostProcessor`

-Automatically registers any object that implements:

-- `IUpdatable`
-- `IFixedUpdatable`
-- `ILateUpdatable`

-into the `UpdaterService`, allowing plain C# objects to receive Unity update events.
+## 🛠️ How To Create Custom Post Processor

+The `FactoryService` applies logic to objects using a system of pluggable **PostProcessors**.
+These are ideal for injecting dependencies, handling interfaces, registering objects to other services, or setting up runtime logic.

 ---

-# 🧩 Creating a Custom PostProcessor

-The `FactoryService` automatically applies logic to objects after creation using a system of pluggable **PostProcessors**.
-These are ideal for injecting dependencies, registering objects to other services, or setting up runtime logic.

-This guide explains how to implement and register your own `IPostProcessor`.

----

-## 1. Create a Class that Implements `IPostProcessor`
+### 1. Create a Class that Implements `IPostProcessor`

 Your custom processor must implement the `Process(object target)` method.